thefilesareinthecomputer/hey_data/README.md

     0.2.5 - 2024-01-17 placed the entire flet UI except ui_main() within a ChatBotUI class.
     0.2.5 - 2024-01-17 added __init__.py and main.py to the src directory to run the UI.
     0.2.5 - 2024-01-25 added a .gitignore'd user_persona.py file containing dictionaries of user details by category (movie, music, book preferences, general interests, etc.) to be used by the chatbot for more calibrated responses.
 Dictionaries can contain anything and can be passed individually or together in a prompt template.
+    0.2.5 - 2024-01-27 focusing on the in-line pair programmer agent and neo4j graph database.